masneyb/postgis-data-importer/README.md

 PostgreSQL/PostGIS database.
 This ensures that all layers use the same spatial reference system ID (SRID) to speed up read requests.
 The script generates contour lines (20 foot and 100 foot intervals) from a list of digital elevation model (DEM) files.

-This script also downloads aerial imagery and converts the non-free MrSID files into JPGs.
+This script also downloads aerial imagery.

 ## Example